Skip to content

 Caroline Zarlengo Sposto–Poetry Editor

 Caroline Sposto has a B.A. in English from The University of Colorado and an M.S. in Electronic Media from Kutztown University.
-She spent the majority of her professional career as co-founder and managing partner of Sposto Interactive digital agency.
-In 2009, she returned to creative writing.
-She has recently published short stories in The Saturday Evening Post and Family Circle Magazine and was named the 2012 Senior Poet Laureate of Tennessee in a national contest.
+In 1995, she co-founded Sposto Interactive digital agency.
+She is the Memphis correspondent for Broadwayworld.com and has been published in The Saturday Evening Post, Family Circle Magazine, Vocabula Review, The Atlanta Review, Mobius Journal and numerous anthologies.
+She won second place in the 2013 “Great American Think-off.”

 Thanksgiving, Puritans and Rap?